bgrins/ColorStash/README.md

 Title: ColorStash
 Description:
-ColorStash is a tiny web app I build for the <a href=''>10K Apart contest</a>.
+ColorStash is a tiny web app I built for the <a href=''>10K Apart contest</a>.
 The goal of the contest is to build an application in under 10 Kilobytes.
 This includes all HTML, JavaScript, CSS, and images.

 From my description in the <a href=''>10K Apart entry</a>:
 <blockquote>